jipiboily/spree_multi_lingual/README.md

 SpreeMultiLingual
 =================
-This is a proof of concept for what could become a multi-lingual Spree store plugin.
+This is a proof of concept for what could become a multi-lingual Spree plugin.

-Warning: code quality is from so-so to poor.
+Warning: code quality is so-so (could even be poor).
 Just wanted to put out something before Spreeconf so we could discuss and maybe hack around it.

 Notes
 -----